SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

         set { base.ViewModel = value; }
     }

-To add the data-binding code, go to the `ViewDidLoad` method in your TipView and add some binding methods:
+To add the data-binding code, go to the `ViewDidLoad` method in your `TipView` class.
+This is a method that will be called after the View is loaded within iOS but before it is displayed on the screen.

+This makes `ViewDidLoad` a perfect place for us to call some data-binding extension methods which will specify how we want the UI data-bound to the ViewModel:

 	public override void ViewDidLoad ()
 	{